emf-creaf/medfate/reference/spwb.md

 Function `spwb()` is a water balance model that determines changes in soil moisture, soil water potentials, plant transpiration and drought stress at daily steps for a given forest stand during a period specified in the input climatic data.
-Function `pwb()` performs plant water balance only (i.e. soil moisture dynamics is an input) at daily steps for a given forest stand during a period specified in the input climatic data.
-On both simulation functions plant transpiration and photosynthesis processes are conducted with different level of detail depending on the transpiration mode.
+Plant transpiration and photosynthesis processes are conducted with different level of detail depending on the transpiration mode.

 ## Usage